State Film Permits

 Apply for your permit to shoot on state-owned property and track your permit status.

-The California Film Commission is open and our permit coordinators are working remotely.
-We are advising everyone to obey all State, County and City orders in effect regarding non-essential businesses.
+The California Film Commission is open but our permit coordinators are working remotely.
+We advise everyone to obey all State, County, and City orders in effect regarding non-essential businesses.
 Applications will be processed on a case by case basis.
+Productions should be prepared to submit their Covid-19 safety plan with their application.

 The CFC has a new permit application system.
 You will need to create a new account to begin using the new system.
 Your login will be the email address that you use to create the account.
 You will be asked to request a key each time you want to log in.
 The key will be emailed to you.
 You will then be sent to the application home page where you can create an application or view applications you have already started or submitted.